Have you ever seen a wasp flying around your backyard in Oklahoma? Wasps can be intimidating, especially if they buzz around your head.

 The Noble Scoliid Wasp plays an important role in the Oklahoma ecosystem by helping control other insect pests’ populations.

-Norton’s Giant Ichneumon Wasp is one of the largest types of wasps in Oklahoma.
+Norton’s Giant Ichneumon Wasp is one of Oklahoma’s largest wasp species.
 It is a parasitic species known for its long ovipositor, reaching 2-3 inches long.

 The larvae of this species live inside of wood-boring beetle larvae, where they feed on the host.